Day 1New York City

 Day 15Philadelphia–New York City

-This morning, visit the LIBERTY BELL and INDEPENDENCE HALL.
-Afterward, leave for New York City.
+This morning, visit the [FP] LIBERTY BELL and INDEPENDENCE HALL.
+Afterwards, leave for New York City.
 Check into the Skyline Hotel for the next two nights.

 Day 16New York City